computelab/config/README.md

 1. No annotations
 2. Miniml dependencies.
 For example, we do not expose any Gson objects on the interface.
 Instead they are wrapped in and handled transparently for you.
+3. Stateless.
+We do not store any config data.
+It is a reader -- every call reads realtime data.
+4. No nulls.
+Two options are provided.
+You can either check a boolean flag or catch `ConfigEntryMissingException`.